Table of Contents

 Takeaway – Supplier onboarding

 Supplier onboarding is a process for implementing new supplier relationships, getting supplier data, communications, centralized documents, and status in combination with integrated vendor master and ERP software databases.
-Using online software platforms like self-service supplier portals and AP automation software makes vendor onboarding and two-way supply chain management more efficient.
+Online software platforms like self-service supplier portals and AP automation software make vendor onboarding and two-way supply chain management more efficient and less time-consuming.
+Download our white paper, “How to Streamline Supplier Onboarding.”